Choosing a telescope is the biggest decision we make as backyard astronomers.

 That fixed lens is a big pro for some users because, especially with higher quality lenses, there are fewer optical distortions than with mirrors.
 This makes higher end refractors great for astrophotography, however, these tend to be more expensive ‘apochromatic’ lenses which are generally out of budget for new starters.

-On the ‘cons’ side for refractors are cost versus size.
+The downside of refracting telescopes is their cost versus size.
 Making lenses is only cheap when they are small, which is why so many entry-level telescopes are refractors.
 As lens size increases, they quickly become expensive to manufacture, especially as the quality of glass used to make them improves.

 Refractors make great entry level scopes (where they are much cheaper) and are hard to beat at the top end of the quality scale, especially for astrophotography.
 However, in the mid ranges, you run the risk of having the worst of both worlds: smaller aperture and inferior quality glass.